-At last a jam with McLaughlin !
-Unfortunately he is barely audible, playing an acoustic guitar fitted with a faulty pick up which crackles a little.
+At last a jam with John McLaughlin !
+Unfortunately he is barely audible, playing a Gibson Hummingbird acoustic guitar fitted with a faulty pick up which crackles a little.
 Jimi plays wonderfully but the track cuts out during the superb kick start break on this collection.
 Shame.
 It can be found complete on the bootleg "Message from 9 To The Universe - Volume Two" down below.

 At the beginning Jimi incorporates that "Midnight Lightning" flurry of notes (detailed on "Freak Out Jam").
 Other parts sound more like "Drivin South".
 Fantastic.
 This appeared edited on "Nine To The Universe" and was later released in complete form by Dagger on "Hear My Music".

 "Jimi Jimmy Jam"

 Jimi with Jim McCarty (of Buddy Miles Express and later of Cactus) on a nice grinding rock track in two parts, the second of which is familiar from "Nine To The Universe" and now complete on "Hear My Music".
 Recorded I think at the same time as some jams with Jack Bruce and Buddy Miles which have also appeared.

 A pity "Easy Blues" wasn't included.

 Drone Blues/I've Seen The Blues For Me And You/Jam Thing (Traffic)/Once I had A Woman/BB King Jam/Country Blues/Everythings Gonna Be Alright/Further On Up The Road

 No different to the version on the so called "McLaughlin Sessions".

 "I've Seen The Blues For Me And You"/"Further On Up The Road"